cgonc/BLOG/pl-notes/_posts/2015-01-04-introduction-to-types.markdown

 {% endhighlight %}

 <p align="justify">
-In the above example the return type of get_prime_between function can be NONE or SOME int list.
+In the above example the return type of get_prime_between function can be NONE or SOME Int List.
 It can hold one type and that one type can vary between these two like an or statement.
-At some sense logical and operator may be associated with a product operator and logical or operator may be associated with a sum operator.
+At some sense, logical and operator may be associated with a product operator and logical or operator may be associated with a sum operator.
 Maybe the naming comes from this.
 </p>